PX4/PX4-user_guide/en/gps_compass/rtk_gps_locosys_r1.md

 ## Wiring and Connections

-Hawk R1 RTK GPS comes with an 6 pin JST-GH connector that can be plugged into a PixHawk autopilot.
+Hawk R1 RTK GPS comes with an 6 pin JST-GH connector that can be plugged into a Pixhawk autopilot.

 ### Pinout